smucclaw/vue-pure-pdpa/README.md

 ln -s ../vue-big/node_modules .
 ln -s ../vue-big/.spago .
 ```

+Remember to update your gunicorn conf file to set V8K_WORKDIR to the path as above.

 This sets you up with `vue-small`, which is a copy of `vue-big`, which is a copy of the `vue-pure-pdpa` repo.